(Last Updated On: October 28, 2022)

 How to choose a Business Mentor

-Step #1 – Be clear where you want to take your business and understand the type of leader you need to become to take it there.
+First step: Be clear where you want to take your business and understand the type of leader you need to become to take it there.
 This requires complete, unfiltered honesty on your part.

-Step #4 – Search for someone who has most of the following attributes:
+Fourth step: Search for someone who has most of the following attributes:

 • Is further along the business journey than you are

-• Have a warm and approachable personality
+• Has a warm and approachable personality

-• Possess great interpersonal skills
+• Possesses great interpersonal skills

-• Have a sound sense of humor
+• Has a healthy sense of humor

-Step #5 – When you find someone who fits your requirements, polish your persuasive skills and ask them to mentor you.
+Fifth step: When you find someone who fits your requirements, polish your persuasive skills and ask them to mentor you.

 Now that you have a Business Mentor…

-Perhaps you have not thought about this, but your mentor can learn from you as well.
 So be willing to help your mentor in any way you can.
 After all, you will be a Business Mentor one day and this is a good foundation.
 It’s also a great way to show your gratitude.

 The key responsibilities of your mentor